Srivatsa03/WuzzyFuzz-03/Readme.md

 - **Scoped Variable Resolution**: Ensuring variables are properly managed and accessible within their defined scopes.
 - **Dynamic Method Invocation**: Facilitating runtime evaluation of fuzzy logic constructs.
 - **Systematic Partial Evaluation**: Handling incomplete inputs with a structured approach.

-The DSL’s design prioritizes flexibility, modularity, and clarity.
-Comprehensive testing and detailed documentation have been provided to showcase its functionality and extendability.
-This implementation meets all specified requirements and serves as a robust framework for fuzzy logic computation.